aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 1.6.6 = (April 20, 2017)
+* Improvement: Avoid logging redirects from exact slug matches missing only the trailing slash (avoid canonical redirects - let WordPress handle them).
+* Improvement: Remove the "force permalinks" option.
+That option is always on now.

 = Version 1.6.5 =
 * Improvement: Add 500 and "all" to the rows per page option to close issue #8 (Move ALL Captured 404 URLs to Trash).